wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/simple-voting-on-the-waves-blockchain.md

 Here `3Mw2J9yxS8ftQ8FZuD6hsE3fCu494qJqB5r` is the address of the account of the head of the HOA.

-If everything went right, you will see the following result (expand the `Promise` object in the console):
+If everything went right, you will see the following result (expand the `Promise` object in the bash):

 ![](./_assets/voting/repl-success.png)